Agent Trust Map

 Make some tool calls through the proxy

-Use Claude Code, Cursor, or any MCP client connected through the proxy.
+Use Claude Code, Gemini CLI, or any AI client connected through the proxy.
 Each tool call is logged with the agent identity.

 Check the API